Friday, December 2, 2011

 We are not restrained by the fear of mortality when we are young.
 We drink deeper of life, our entire being open to experience and to trying and to feeling.
 When I look back at risks I took in my youth I think we are born with nine lives.
 We use up eight of them in our teens and early twenties.
 How else to explain surviving the daring adventures of youth?
 Then one day we are standing at the top of a steep and icy slope, skis on and body ready, and realize we are down to the last life.
 One mistake and it is the end of our ride.
 We push off down the slope but now our experience has the taint of restriction.
 Where once our whole being was dedicated to living, now a part of us is given to surviving.
 Surely I still had some lives left the day I followed the balloon.

 I must have been about 14 years old.
 It was a hot summer day relaxing into a warm summer evening.
 A soft roaring sound above the house brought me out onto the deck to see a hot air balloon floating by.
 I ran out into the yard to follow but quickly lost sight as the woods surrounded me.
-I ran up the road to the stable where I kept my horse, Fundi.
-The barn there was surrounded with open fields offering a better chance of spotting the enticing rainbow orb.
-From the stable the balloon could be seen drifting out over 80 rolling acres of back pasture.
+I ran up the road to the stable where I kept my horse.
+The barn was surrounded with open fields offering a better chance of spotting the enticing rainbow orb.
+The balloon could be seen drifting out over 80 rolling acres of pasture.
 I ran into the barn and pulled Fundi out of his stall.
 I had a lead rope with snaps on both ends which I clipped to each side of his halter to use as reins.
-We headed for the back pasture where I jumped on and the hunt began.
+We headed for the pasture where I jumped on and the hunt began.
 No time for a saddle or bridle or the balloon might get away.
 I was dressed as any kid on a hot evening, shorts, tee shirt and sneakers.

 Fundi was a retired racehorse, a narrow bodied thoroughbred with a bit of a hot disposition.
 The prospect of galloping across the fields that evening was a fine dessert for his day.
 With a nudge from my heels we were off at a ground eating gallop, quickly closing the distance to the balloon.
 The day’s heat radiated from the ground in waves, soaking the cooler evening air with warmth and the strong summer scents of plants, flowers, soil and life.
 We moved from heat to cool to heat as we raced across high open ground, down through woods and across streams, then back to open fields.